 Certainly, in this age of advanced technology, there must be a better way.

 This magnificent pair of $200 Bluetooth earbuds have convinced me foam will never touch my ears again.

 It turns out, there is.
 At CES 2016, Digital Trends discovered the Here Active Listening System.
 Described as a device that changes how you hear the world around you, the Here Active impressed us enough during a brief demonstration on a noisy trade show floor to earn a Digital Trends Top Tech of CES award.
 You can imagine my elation, then, when we received a pair for review and I got to take them on my band’s tour to SXSW.
 A tour without foam!

-Long story short: The Here Active is even more awesome on a loud live performance stage as they are in noisy office.
+Long story short: The Here Active are even more awesome on a loud live performance stage than they are in a noisy office.
 Two weeks on the road with this magnificent pair of $200 Bluetooth earbuds have convinced me foam will never touch my ears again — just as soon as they let me actually buy some.

 How do they work?

 A pair of Bluetooth-enabled earplugs, the Here Active system allows the listener to adjust the volume and tone of live environments through active equalization.
 Think of it as like having a graphic equalizer for your ears.
 The tiny buds come nestled in the safety of a small, plastic storage case, which also serves as their charger, and are controlled by a smartphone through an app available for Android and iOS.

 A Kickstarter-funded project from Doppler Labs, Here Active offers what can best be described as augmented reality for your ears.
 The plugs can process and adjust sound in real time, which allows listeners to do things like turn real-world volume up or down, add effects, and equalize live sound.
 And it’s that split-second adjustability which makes the Here Active a unique product on the hearing-protection market.